 Conscientious objection by nurses and midwives

-Nurses and midwives must at all times keep to the principles contained within The Code: Professional standards of practice and behaviour of nurses and midwives (2015) (the Code).
+Nurses and midwives must at all times keep to the principles contained within the Code.
 The Code states that nurses and midwives who have a conscientious objection must tell colleagues, their manager and the person receiving care that they have a conscientious objection to a particular procedure.
 They must arrange for a suitably qualified colleague to take over responsibility for that person’s care.

 Nurses and midwives may lawfully have conscientious objections in two areas only: